 The result; audiences are fascinated by watching just three musicians onstage perform pieces like Stravinsky’s Firebird Suite, King Crimson’s Red and Lark’s Tongues, as well as wild improvs and their own catalog of unique music.

-The group formed in 2008, originally with two Chapman Stick players – but when stickist Micheal Bernier had to leave for personal reasons, Markus, already in a duo group with Pat, was brought in, utilizing his familiarity with King Crimson music (he studied with Robert Fripp, that group’s founder) and his unique instrument and sense of composition, to become an invaluable third member of the group.
+The group formed in 2008, originally with two Chapman Stick players.
+In 2010 Markus, already in a duo group with Pat, was brought in, utilizing his familiarity with King Crimson music and his unique instrument and sense of composition, to become an invaluable third member of the group.

-Stick Men have released 3 CD’s; Soup, Stick Men, and Absalom.
-A new album is underway and scheduled for release in Fall 2012.
+Stick Men have released 4 studio albums; Soup, Absalom, DEEP, and Prog Noir.
 They have toured extensively, and are continuing to do so, with upcoming tour legs in U.S, South America, Russia, England, and Europe.

 Born in Boston, Tony Levin started out in classical music, playing bass in the Rochester Philharmonic.
 Then moving into jazz and rock, he has had a notable career, recording with John Lennon, Pink Floyd, Peter Gabriel, Yes, Alice Cooper, and many more.
 He has also released 5 solo CDs and three books.
 In addition to touring with Stick Men, he is currently a member of King Crimson, of the Peter Gabriel Band, and of the jazz band L’Image.
 His popular website, tonylevin.com, featured one of the web’s first blogs, and has over 4 million visits.